SkPhilipp/hileco-drpc/README.md

 # Hileco DRPC

+_This project is no longer maintained and part of my source code "attic".
+This project's code is not fully functional - please use [MQTT-DRPC](https://github.com/SkPhilipp/mqtt-drpc) instead._

 This library lets you make distributed remote procedure calls and get results back, with plain Java.

 - Requires Java 8.